The Last Ship (album): Background

 The album is inspired by the musical of the same name, which premiered in June 2014, and whose songs were written by Sting.
 The play explores the themes of homecoming and self-discovery, drawing upon Sting's memories of growing up in the shipbuilding town of Wallsend, along with his reflections on the complexity of relationships, the passage of time and the importance of family and community.

 Of the album's twelve songs and the musical's roughly twenty songs, only six are common to both (although the deluxe version of the album includes another three, and the "super deluxe" version includes another four).
-In some cases, the differences are due to changes to the musical after all the album had already been recorded, such as the song "What Say You Meg?" being written to replace "Practical Arrangement".
+In some cases, the differences are due to changes to the musical after the album had been recorded, such as the song "What Say You Meg?" being written to replace "Practical Arrangement".

 Commercial performance

-The Last Ship debuted at No. 13 on the Billboard 200, and No. 6 on the Top Rock Albums, selling 20,000 copies in the first week.
+The Last Ship debuted at No. 13 on the Billboard 200, and No. 6 on the Top Rock Albums chart, selling 20,000 copies in the first week.
 The album has sold 90,000 copies in the United States as of September 2016.